- 4.7–5.9 in

 - About the same size as a Cliff Swallow.

 - Vencejo de chimenea (Spanish)

-- Before European settlement of North America, the Chimney Swift probably nested in caves and hollow trees.
-The swift benefited greatly by the construction of chimneys and the increased availability of new nest sites.
-Recent changes in chimney design, with covered, narrow flues, have decreased the available nest sites and may be a factor in declining population numbers.
-For information about a Chimney Swift tower made specifically for nesting swifts, go to the North American Chimney Swift Nest Site Research Project.
+- Before European settlement brought chimneys to North America, Chimney Swifts nested in caves, cliff faces, and hollow trees.
+Their numbers rose accordingly, but a recent shift in chimney designs toward covered, narrow flues are unsuitable for nesting and may be contributing to a decline in this species’ numbers.
+For information about a Chimney Swift tower made specifically for nesting swifts, you can visit the North American Chimney Swift Nest Site Research Project.

 - Clutch Size